aws-samples/amazon-dynamodb-monitoring/README.md

 ## License

-This project is licensed under the MIT-0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT-0 License - see the [LICENSE](LICENSE) file for details